 Punk culture quickly became mainstream.
 Westwood went through an artistic crisis but she soon obtained a new interest in high fashion.
 Nevertheless, she didn’t lose her eccentricity and distinctiveness.
 Her first collection to go to the runway was Pirate (AW ’81).
 It was a collection celebrating romantic elements of the past, such as buccaneers, corsairs, dandies, etc. Westwood was influenced by the portrait paintings of the 17th and 18th centuries for this collection.
 Her new turn quickly became known as the “New Romantic”.
 The style became popular through various musical acts.

-Vivienne Westwood, Pirate ensemble, 1981-1982, Victoria & Albert Museum, London, UK.
+Vivienne Westwood, Pirate Ensemble, 1981-1982, Victoria & Albert Museum, London, UK.

 Westwood’s collections were less and less under the guidance of McLaren.
 In Buffalo Girls/Nostalgia for Mud (AW ’82), she showcased her interest in historical costume with references to traditional South and North American cultures.
 For example, she created “polleras,” that is full pleated skirts, and small bowler hats worn by Aymara women of the Central Andes, in South America.
 They were also known as cholas or cholitas.

-Vivienne Westwood, Buffalo Girls ensemble, 1982-1983, National Gallery of Victoria, Melbourne, Australia.
+Vivienne Westwood, Buffalo Girls Ensemble, 1982-1983, National Gallery of Victoria, Melbourne, Australia.

 The End of the McLaren Era

 In 1982, she launched the Punkature collection.
 This was when she split up with McLaren and finally saw herself as a designer for the very first time.
 She wasn’t an interpreter of his vision anymore.
 The last collection they did together was Witches (AW ’83).
 The inspiration behind it was Haitian voodoo.
-Actually, it celebrated Keith Haring’s art.
+It celebrated Keith Haring’s art.

 Keith Haring, See no evil, Hear no evil, Speak no evil, lithograph.
 MyArtBroker.